 Ongoing training and supervision of staff is critical.
-We participate in a wide variety of child safety training conducted such as fire safety, active shooter preparedness, recognizing child abuse and neglect, bullying prevention, suicide prevention, and social emotional support.
-We also engage leading third-party safety experts to provide guidance for our policies and approaches, including Praesidium, the National Center for Missing & Exploited Children, and the National Children’s Advocacy Center.
+We participate in child safety training such as fire safety, active shooter preparedness, recognizing child abuse and neglect, bullying prevention, suicide prevention, and social emotional support.

-Boys & Girls Club of Janesville has a dedicated safety committee to provide input and guidance on local policies and safety strategies.
-Priorities and initiatives include:
+Our dedicated safety committee provides input and guidance on local policies and safety strategies and focuses on:

 - Building Safety